-Our specialists are as adept at monitoring injuries as they are at diagnosing trauma.
-Using the latest medical technology and a premium rehabilitation center, we help children recover from all types of fractures using a specialized treatment approach that includes:
+Using the latest medical technology and a premium rehabilitation center, our specialists help children recover from all types of fractures using a specialized treatment approach that includes:

 To ensure your child receives optimal care, our specialists leverage our new Harbison Radiology department with 3 state-of-the-art diagnostic X-ray machines and a portable X-ray machine.

 Additionally, the new pediatric orthopedic rehabilitation center includes a kids corner, creating an environment that motivates the youngest patients (ages 0-4) to move, develop coordination and grow.
 The center includes new equipment that strengthen a child’s extremities using eccentrically controlled movement and a new Alter G machine first designed for NASA that enables gravity-eliminated walking and running activities to return your child to activities earlier in their rehabilitation.

 “Fracture” is another way of saying “broken bone.”
 When a child experiences a fracture, it’s different than when an adult breaks the same bone.

 In pediatric fractures, areas of cartilage called “growth plates” can be damaged.
 If the fracture isn’t properly treated, damage to the growth plates can cause the bones to grow unevenly or not grow at all.
 That’s why it’s important to have your child seen by an expert who specializes in treating pediatric fractures.